bartr/heartbeat/README.md

 - A 1GB result takes < 4s
   - TinyBench is designed for `small payloads` but, we figured, why not test to 1GB?
 - TinyBench is so fast that we turned logging off by default
-  - Your `single pane of glass` will tell you if TinyWeb goes down
+  - Your `single pane of glass` will tell you if TinyBench goes down
     - Centralized monitoring of the edge!
   - This also lightens the load on your k8s cluster by not generating extra logs to parse and forward
   - You can turn it on with `--log` and TinyBench will write to stdout (tab delimited)